ipv6guide/ipv6guide.github.io/index.md

-All content contributed to this website must be made available under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/) license so that others can use it.
+All content contributed to this website must be made available under the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/) license so that others can use it freely.

+When sending in pull-requests please explicitly state that you hold the rights to your contributed content and that you agree that your contributions are published under this license.

 -----
 Based on work for and by: